alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   succinct
 -   specific enough to allow someone to measure progress and achievement
 -   jargon-free
--   active: eg ‘increasing x’ , ‘reducing y’ , ‘preventing z’, ‘protecting x from y’
+-   active: eg 'increasing x' , 'reducing y' , 'preventing z', 'protecting x from y'
 -   related to an outcome

 Use words the wider audience would use.
-Don’t use ‘The x report’ unless that search term is higher than the explanation of what ‘The x report’ says.
+Don't use 'The x report' unless that search term is higher than the explanation of what 'The x report' says.

 Good examples: